 What are the steps to become an EMT in Montana?

-EMTs and Paramedics in Montana will need to graduate from a postsecondary educational course.
+EMTs and Paramedics in Montana will need to graduate from a post-secondary educational course.
 The State of Montana further asks all of its EMTs and Paramedics to be licensed.
-The next five steps will be required in order to become an EMT in each state.
+The next five steps will be required in order to become an EMT in MT.

 Step 1: Earn your high school diploma or G.E.D.

 When shopping for an Emergency Medical Technician certification class, you can expect to find that all schools require trainees to hold a G.E.D. or diploma prior to registration.
 For that reason, regardless of your professional goal, make sure that you finish this step.

 Step 2: Finish an EMT training course in Montana

 Ahead of challenging for certification as an EMT, you will be expected to finish an EMT training program in MT that is approved by the Montana Department of Labor and Industry.
 Candidates must have finished the course in the previous 24 months and provide verification of successful course completion on the National Registry website (details below).
 EMT training Montana is most commonly offered by junior colleges and universities.

 The EMT courses listed below are the approved programs for the state of Montana.